Brittany Salazar

 At UM I have been extensively involved in advocating for graduate students, serving terms as treasurer and president of the Biomedical Graduate Student Government and as secretary for the Rackham Student Government.
 I am currently a GEO Steward.
 I have also participated in science education and outreach through SEEK and MI DNA Day.

-In addition to all that, I like to knit, boulder, go on brewery tours, float down the Huron river (weather permitting) and hang out with my cats, Luna and Jules.
+In addition to all that, I like to do triathlons, knit, boulder, go on brewery tours, float down the Huron river (weather permitting) and hang out with my cats, Luna and Jules.

 Research Interests